andrs/devopstools/part1-docker-compose/README.md

 # Deploy a Flask App with PostgreSQL Using Docker Compose
-# Postgres and pgAdmin in Docker
+## Postgres and pgAdmin in Docker

-### The experiment involves setting up a PostgreSQL instance in Docker, a PGAdmin instance, and app and enabling communication between these two containers.
+### that experiment involves setting up a PostgreSQL instance in Docker, a PGAdmin instance, and app and enabling communication between these two containers.
+### access pgadmin cross security way

 ## Step 1: Project Structure
 ### Set up your project directory and virtual environment